DWNB-TV: History

-As MTV Philippines
+As MTV Philippines (2001–2006)

 Previously, DZRU UHF channel 41 was being planned for use by NBC for its own acquired programming under the multimedia convergence program of the station's current owners.
 But sometime in 2000, MTV Asia wanted to go 24 hours on terrestrial television which it didn't get when they were still buying airtime through Studio 23 (now known as S+A).

-NBC broadcast executives, led by the radio station manager Francis Lumen, signed an joint venture agreement with MTV Networks Asia Pacific (now Paramount Networks EMEAA) for the right to use NBC's UHF Channel 41 for the latter's new extension, to be christened MTV Philippines.
-The move was in line with NBC's trends toward converging traditional broadcasts with the giant telecommunications backbone of the Philippine Long Distance Telephone Company (PLDT), which had acquired NBC from the Yabuts in 1998 to achieve that purpose.
+NBC broadcast executives, led by the radio station manager Francis Lumen, signed a joint venture agreement with MTV Networks Asia Pacific (now Paramount Networks EMEAA) for the right to use NBC's UHF Channel 41 for the latter's new extension, to be christened MTV Philippines.
+The move was in line with NBC's trends toward converging traditional broadcasts with the giant telecommunications backbone of the Philippine Long Distance Telephone Company (PLDT), which had acquired NBC from the Yabuts and Villars in 1998 to achieve that purpose.

-UHF Channel 41 has its own studio complex at The Fort Global City in Taguig where its shows were broadcast to Metro Manila and nearby areas.
+UHF Channel 41 has its own studio complex at The Fort (now Bonifacio Global City) where its shows were broadcast to Metro Manila and nearby areas.

 After six years of partnership in the Philippines, MTV Philippines was placed off-the-air after a multi-year deal with All Youth Channels, Inc. following the dissolution of partnership with NBC.

 MTV Philippines was relaunched on March 1, 2007, as a cable and satellite TV channel while UHF channel 41 was inactive for three years (even MTV Philippines was ceased to exist in February 2010).